Badrse Security Services

 Make a Will?
 I am only 18!

-There is little worse than losing a young person but if it happens, the effects can be complicated at best and traumatic at worst.
+There is little worse than losing a young person.
+If it happens, the effects can be complicated at best and traumatic at worst.

 A child under 18 can inherit an estate that can be held on trust for them until they turn 18.
 A young person over 18 can also easily inherit estates that can be substantial.
 What if that young person then dies leaving no Will?
 There are many many scenarios that end up before the courts of a young person inheriting an estate either after finding themselves in complicated circumstances, or themselves passing before a Will was made.